sinequa/sba-angular/docs/tipstricks/speed-performance.md

 ### Dynamic federation

+In the previous section, we assumed that micro front-ends, used in the shell, are already known by the developer.
+However, there might be situations where you don’t even know the list of micro front-ends upfront.
+This information can be hold by an external system and fetched on runtime via HTTP request.

 To dynamically load a micro-frontend at runtime, you need to remove the registration of the micro front-end upfront within shell configuration :

 ```ts